Stonyhurst College: Stonyhurst Association

 After less formal arrangements had been made for many years, the Association was formed in 1879.
-Its primary objective is to foster a strong spirit of union amongst past pupils and friends of Stonyhurst, which has been achieved in a variety of ways reflecting the spirit of succeeding generations.
-Recently, there has been a strong charitable emphasis, embedded with similar developments at the college.
-This was formalised in 1985, when the Association was granted charitable status by the Charity Commission.
-It also supports charities connected to the school including Eagle Aid.
+In 1985, it was granted charitable status by the Charity Commission.
+Its primary objective is to foster a strong spirit of union amongst past pupils and friends of Stonyhurst, with a strong charitable emphasis.

 Alumni

-Stonyhurst has educated prominent individuals in every area, from statesmen to sportsmen, and actors to archbishops.
+Stonyhurst has educated prominent individuals in many areas, from statesmen to sportsmen, and actors to archbishops.
 Seven alumni have been awarded the Victoria Cross, the highest award for gallantry; paintings of them adorn the walls of the Top Refectory in the school.
+The school's alumni include three saints, twelve Beati, seven archbishops, seven Victoria Cross winners, a Peruvian president, a Bolivian president, a New Zealand prime minister, a signatory of the American Declaration of Independence and several writers, sportsmen, and politicians.